rHomelab/LabBot-Cogs/README.md

 When listing the notes of a user, the warnings will be prioritised as they will be deemed more important.

 It is possible to add notes to a user who has left or not yet joined.
 Notes are stored against a user's ID and do not require the user to be part of the server.
 Deleting a note does not actually delete the note.
 It simply marks it in the datastore as deleted and does not show it in normal use.
-This can allow future recovery of notes if a bad party is attempting to wipe existing notes.
+This can allow future recovery of notes (using the `restore` subcommand) if a bad party is attempting to wipe existing notes.

+Notes and warnings can be edited using the `edit` subcommand.

 ### Penis